mist64/cbmbus_doc/4 Standard Serial.md

 ### End of Stream

 If there is no more data to be transmitted, the sequence stops at step 30 (which is the same as step 0).
 In this step, there is no way for the sender to signal the end of the stream, because it only controls one bit (0 = ready to send the next byte, 1 = it has more data but is not ready to send yet).
 Therefore, the sender already signals this during the transmission of the last byte.
 The number of wires for carrrying information are still limited, but it can do it through a timing sidechannel[^3].
+(Consistent with IEEE-488, this event is called "EOI", "End Or Identify".)

 #### 3a: Sender delays for 256 µs to signal EOI
 ![](docs/cbmbus/serial-32.png =601x131)